Grigoris-kal/ForecastHub/README.md

 # ForecastHub: Local Python Sales Forecasting Tool
 A Python-based sales forecasting tool that runs entirely on your computer.
 No cloud connectivity, as a result, no sensitive data leaving your machine.
-Also, included is a Graphical User Interface so that the user may upload and download one's data without touching any code and thus offering a user friendly and code-safe forecasting tool.
+Also included is a Graphical User Interface so that the user may upload and download one's data without touching any code and thus offering a user friendly and code-safe forecasting tool.

 ## 🔧 How It Works (Technically)
-Built with Python's scientific libraries:
+Built with the below Python libraries:

 Pandas loads and cleans your sales data